AbstractSDK/cw-orchestrator/docs/src/quick_start.md

 # Cw-orchestrator quick-start

 Getting started with cw-orchestrator is very easy.
+The snippets in this document are backed by an actual contact which you can check out [here](https://github.com/AbstractSDK/cw-orchestrator/tree/main/contracts/counter).

+## Add `cw-orch` as an optional dependency

-The first step to using orchestrator is adding `cw-orch` to your contract's toml.
+To start using orchestrator, add `cw-orch` to your contract's toml.

-## Add `cw-orch`

 You can do this by running the following in the directory of your contract:

 ```shell